lilliannguyen97/Portfolio/Portfolio/README.md

 Focus on empathy and compassion.
 San José-based.

 I'm a recent college graduate from the University of California, Los Angeles.
+With a background in anthropology, I wanted to apply my research and qualitative analysis skills towards creating a greater impact on people.
+This led me to take the UX research and UX design course during my last quarter, where I've grown to love the field.
+I strive to learn, improve, and expand my thinking and skillset.

 **Let's connect!**

 Say hello at lilliannguyen@g.ucla.edu or connect with me on [LinkedIn](www.linkedin.com/in/lilliannguyen97)!

 ## UX Course Projects